Merubokkusu/Discord-S.C.U.M/docs/extending.md

     message["type"] = types[response["d"]["type"]] #number to str
     return message
 ```
-Function names are just lowercase types, so for type GUILD_MEMBER_LIST_UPDATE, the function is named guild_member_list_update.
+Function names for parsing functions are just lowercased types, so for type GUILD_MEMBER_LIST_UPDATE, the function is named guild_member_list_update.
 The other required parts are that (1) the method is static (unless you choose to make an \_\_init__ function), (2) response is always the first parameter, and (3) the function returns something.
 ###### combo
 Combo functions such as the fetchMembers function in discum > gateway > guild > combo.py tend to use both request wrappers and parse wrappers. fetchMembers also parses more than 1 response and removes itself from the command list once it finishes fetching members.
 For a simple example of this automatically-self-removing command, see https://github.com/Merubokkusu/Discord-S.C.U.M/blob/master/discum/gateway/guild/combo.py#L133.